 Strider is often the first name parents turn to when buying a balance bike, but with countless other companies entering the market, Strider’s competition is fierce.
 So how do the Strider bikes hold up to the competition?

-Compared to cheap, mass-produced sub-$100 balance bikes, the Strider shines and is a clear winner!
+Compared to cheap, mass-produced sub-$100 balance bikes, the Strider holds its own due to its exceptional adjustability.
 Compared to higher-end balance bikes, Striders don’t have as many features, but all-in-all the Strider bike has certainly earned its place as the best selling balance bike in the US.

-Overall, Strider bikes are well-designed and well-built, for which we recommend them as the hands-down winner in balance bikes sold at big-box stores.
+Overall, Strider bikes are well-designed and are hands-down winner in balance bikes sold at big-box stores.

 Strider’s standard 12″ balance bike is available in three models: the Classic, Sport, and Pro.
-All three models have the same size frame and foam tires, but the primary differences are that the Sport and Pro (vs. the Classic) have an extended seat height range and a padded seat.
+All three models have the same size frame and foam tires, but the primary differences are that the Sport and Pro (vs. the Classic) have an extended seat height range, a tool-free seat adjust, and a padded seat.
 Additionally, the main benefit of the Pro is that the frame is made of aluminum, which results in a lighter bike.

 Strider Models Comparison